bandprotocol/pds-gateway/README.md

 ## Environment variables

-- You can use .env file by running "cp .env.example .env" and update the value
+- You can use .env file by running "cp .env.example .env" and update the environment variables of Gateway and your adapter.

 # Run application